-With seismic shifts in consumer priorities and changing sales channels, pressure for food, beverage, and supplement companies to innovate is at an all-time high.
+With seismic shifts in consumer priorities and changing sales channels, pressure for food, beverage, and supplements companies to innovate is at an all-time high.

-Executives in the supplement market have long been immersed in a shelf-space war, pressuring them to bring new products to market faster.
-With disruptive trends such as millennial demands for transparency and the entrance of Amazon into supplement manufacturing, it’s become more important for companies to stand out.
+While executives in the supplements market have long been immersed in a shelf-space war, pressuring them to bring new products to market faster.
+With disruptive trends such as millennial demands for transparency and the entrance of Amazon into supplements manufacturing, it’s become more critical for companies to stand out.

-For many food and beverage manufacturers, more than half of their revenue stems from products that have been rolled out within the last five years, according to Food Processing.
+For many food and beverage manufacturers, more than half of their revenue stems from products they rolled out within the last five years, according to Food Processing.

 Top Food and Beverage Launches

 A look at 2019’s top food and beverage product launches reveals how smaller manufacturers have become bigger players: For the first time since IRI started tracking the size of the companies launching New Product Pacesetters (NPP), the. company reports that more than half of Pacesetter companies have sales of less than $1 billion.

 KinderJoy: $124.4 million in first-year sales.